Fivell/policies/source/sections/01-introduction.md

 ## 1.2 Compliance Inheritance

-Versionista provides compliant hosted software infrastructure for its Customers.
+Versionista provides hosted software infrastructure for its Customers.
-Versionista has been through a HIPAA compliance audit by a national third-party compliance firm to validate and map organizational policies and technical controls to HIPAA rules.
-Versionista's company policies, procedures, and technologies are HITRUST Certified.
-Versionista's service offerings are available on AWS, Azure, Rackspace, and SoftLayer; current production systems on these platforms are included in Versionista's third-party audits and HITRUST certification.
+Versionista's service offerings are available on AWS, Azure, Rackspace, and SoftLayer.

 Versionista signs business associate agreements (BAAs) with its Customers.
 These BAAs outline Versionista obligations and Customer obligations, as well as liability in the case of a breach.
-In providing infrastructure and managing security configurations that are a part of the technology requirements that exist in HIPAA and HITRUST, as well as future compliance frameworks, Versionista manages various aspects of compliance for Customers.
-The aspects of compliance that Versionista manages for Customers are inherited by Customers, and Versionista assumes the risk associated with those aspects of compliance.
-In doing so, Versionista helps Customers achieve and maintain compliance, as well as mitigates Customers' risk.

 Versionista does not act as a covered entity.
 When Versionista does operate as a business associate (not a subcontractor), Versionista does not interface with